Ngo-The-Trung/todo/README.md

 - When creating a task, I think I should start with a note immediately
 - Better output format.
 For starter, each note should be properly separated
 - "leaves" should have optional depth parameter
+- Updating title from new-note should be possible